Engaging Members in Your Healthcare Shopping Incentives Program

-Research shows that rewards and incentive programs work well to persuade members to search for and select cost-effective health care providers.
+Research shows that healthcare incentives and rewards programs work well to persuade members to search for and select cost-effective healthcare providers.
 A couple key data points from our recent financial incentives study include:

 - 72% of respondents are willing to switch imaging providers for a $25 reward

 - 57% of respondents say they would ask for another referral from their PCP if the original was not an incentivized care option